Introduction

 Option 2:

-The second option, (which I’ll be focusing on for the remainder of this posting), is integrating Hybris with SolrCloud.
-This option resolves the scalability issue, as well provides a better failover option and gets the cluster configuration out of the Hybris database.
+The second option, which I’ll be focusing on for the remainder of this post, is integrating Hybris with SolrCloud.
+This option resolves the scalability issue, provides better failover, and moves the cluster configuration out of the Hybris database.

 The target architecture should look like this:

-- Collection: Search index distributed across multiple nodes; each collection has a name, shard count, and replication factor.
-In my example, shard count = 3 and replication factors = 3.
-Collection is “master_electronics_CloudIndex_collection” and “master_apparel-uk_CloudIndex_collection”.
+- Collection: A search index distributed across multiple nodes; each collection has a name, shard count, and replication factor.
+In my example, shard count = 3 and replication factor = 3.
+The collections are “master_electronics_CloudIndex_collection” and “master_apparel-uk_CloudIndex_collection”.
 A collection is a set of shards.

-- Shard: Logical slice of a collection; a shard is a set of cores.
+- Shard: A logical slice of a collection; a shard is a set of cores.
 Each shard has a name, hash range, leader, and replication factor.
-Documents are assigned to one (and only one) shard per collection using a document routing strategy.
+Documents are assigned to one, and only one, shard per collection using a document routing strategy.

 - The document routing strategy is based on the hash value of the ID field by default.